 - • Year of Running 2013

-Best running advice you’ve received this year: There was no new running advice given this year, but my best move was continuing to adhere to advice I gave myself the previous year.
-I knew if I wanted to be able to run into my golden years, I needed to stick to short runs of three to five miles while only running two to three times per week.
+There was no new running advice given this year, but my best move was continuing to adhere to advice I gave myself two years ago.
+I knew if I wanted to be able to run for many more years, I needed to stick to short runs of three to four miles while running only a couple of times per week.

-As with the previous year, I focused more on cycling and got my long-distance cardio fix in by spending time in the saddle while not pounding my joints.
-Cycling has become the perfect compliment to my shorter and less-frequent runs.
+As with the previous year, I focused more on cycling and got my long-distance cardio fix in by spending time in the saddle and not pounding my joints.
+Cycling has become the perfect compliment to my shorter and less-frequent runs and I’ve learned to love the sport immensely.

-2022 found me doing lots of cross training with strength training, cycling, and walking.
+Last years words can’t be beat so I’ll have to use the same words, “Cross training pays off!”
+2023 found me continuing to do a tremendous amount of cross training with strength training, cycling, and walking.
 Running felt good, but only because I didn’t overdo it.
 By adding cycling into my cardio mix, I was able to enjoy pushing my physical limits without the unnecessary pounding running puts on my spine.

-- • Focusing just on fitness and meeting your fitness goals, how was your 2022? ~ Can’t complain!
+- • Focusing just on fitness and meeting your fitness goals, how was your 2023? ~ Fantastic!

 - • If you’re a runner, what was your favorite run or race? ~ See above

-- • Have you planned your 2023 racing calendar?
-If so, which race are you most looking forward to running? ~ Other than next year’s turkey trot, there are no races that I’m absolutely certain I’ll do.
-Time will tell if a bike ride with friends might take precedent over a race staple.
+- • Have you planned your 2024 racing calendar?
+If so, which race are you most looking forward to running? ~ Other than possibly doing a New Year’s Day race and next year’s turkey trot, there are no races that I’m absolutely certain I’ll do.

 Disclaimer: This post contains affiliate links which means if you click on the blue product link and then make a purchase, I will receive a small commission for referring you.
 You will pay no more or less for the product; however, Amazon will show their gratitude for my referral by paying me.